newsapps/build-with-tarbell/slides/static-site-cons.md

 * Annoying to set up
 * Managing boilerplate is tedious
-* Clunky deployment means writing your own deployment tools
+* Clunky deployment means writing your own publishing tools
-* Hard to edit content and data
+* Hard for non-technical contributors to edit content and data